 12. Experiences, not things

-Focus on the idea of spending your money on “doing rather than having”.
+A great way to live a simple life is to focus on the idea of spending your money on “doing rather than having”.

 13. Look for cheap forms of entertainment.

 Instead of fancy concerts, check out local talent at the Legion or local bars and community centers.
 My local library holds free movie screenings once a month and churches often have community events.